 In 2009, the U.S. federal government enacted the American Recovery and Reinvestment Act (the "ARRA"), which included the Health Information Technology for Economic and Clinical Health Act ("HITECH").
-HITECH authorized the EHR incentive program, which provided significant incentive funding to physicians and hospitals that can prove they have adopted and are appropriately using technology such as our EHR solutions.
-The level to which healthcare providers must prove they are effectively utilizing such solutions in order to qualify for these incentives is measured through an escalating criteria designated as "meaningful use."
+HITECH authorized the EHR incentive program, which provided significant incentive funding to physicians and hospitals that have adopted and are appropriately using technology such as our EHR solutions.
+The end result of the ARRA has been to accelerate the adoption of EHR technology nationwide, significantly increasing industry-wide penetration rates and our penetration rates within our existing customer base for our current menu of applications.
+As a result, the revenue opportunities for new customer additions have greatly diminished, as have our opportunities for add-on sales to existing customers.